Tai Chi Curriculum

 Tuition:

-Each third of the tai chi form, beginning levels 1, 2, and 3 (B1, B2, and B3), is payable as a block of 12 classes paid in advance for $240, or as three 4-class installments of $100 each.
-If you are unable to pay any of these amounts, please let us know (we don’t want to turn anyone away for lack of funds).
+Each third of the tai chi form, beginning levels 1, 2, and 3 (B1, B2, and B3), is payable as a block of 12 classes paid in advance for $300, or as three installments of $110 for each 4-class set.

 Free make-up sessions are available for missed classes.